alfonzeta/a-safe-digital-test/README.md

 14. [Bonus Characteristics](#bonus-characteristics)
 ## Introduction

 Technical test project repository for A-SAFE DIGITAL.
 This project showcases a range of development techniques and coding skills.
-The main technologies used in this project include Fastify, Prisma, PostgreSQL, WebSockets, Docker, TypeScript and hexagonal architecture.
+The main technologies used in this project include Fastify, Prisma, PostgreSQL, WebSockets, Docker, TypeScript and domain driven design architecture.

+On top of that, I used jira kanban to keep tracks of project changes and linked it to my github for commit info as well.
+Read more about this in [Bonus Characteristics](#bonus-characteristics)

+### Deployed project
 You can find the deployed version of this project here:

 [Deployed Project](http://51.254.97.250:8080/)